loda-lang/loda-programs/programs/README.md

 * [A077221](oeis/A077221.asm): a(0) = 0 and then alternately even and odd numbers in increasing order such that the sum of any two successive terms is a square.
 * [A077414](oeis/A077414.asm): a(n) = n*(n - 1)*(n + 2)/2.
 * [A077415](oeis/A077415.asm): a(n) = n*(n+2)*(n-2)/3.
+* [A077552](oeis/A077552.asm): Consider the following triangle in which the n-th row contains n distinct numbers whose product is the smallest and has the least possible number of divisors.
+1 is a member of only the first row.
+Sequence contains the final term of the rows (the leading diagonal).
 * [A077588](oeis/A077588.asm): Maximum number of regions into which the plane is divided by n triangles.
 * [A077591](oeis/A077591.asm): Maximum number of regions into which the plane can be divided using n (concave) quadrilaterals.
 * [A077597](oeis/A077597.asm): Coefficient of x in the n-th Moebius polynomial (A074586), M(n,x), which satisfies M(n,-1)=mu(n) the Moebius function of n.
 * [A077750](oeis/A077750.asm): Least significant digit of A077749(n).
+* [A077802](oeis/A077802.asm): Sum of products of parts increased by 1 in hook partitions of n, where hook partitions are of the form h*1^(n-h).
 * [A077858](oeis/A077858.asm): Expansion of (1-x)^(-1)/(1-2*x+2*x^2-2*x^3).
 * [A077859](oeis/A077859.asm): Expansion of (1-x)^(-1)/(1-2*x+2*x^2-x^3).
 * [A077866](oeis/A077866.asm): Expansion of (1-x)^(-1)/(1-x-2*x^2+2*x^3).